leujas/quantpersonalfinance/_pages/1_motivation.md

 ***

 While this is a blog on personal finance, at the end of the day, remember to prioritize your life.
-Remember, a few extra bucks won't replace family time and the graveyards are full of indispensable people.
+Remember, a few extra bucks won't replace family time.
+And even financial optimization follows the Law of Diminishing Returns.